MartinEthier/comma10k-segnet/README.md

 # comma10k-segnet
 Training a semantic segmentation network on the comma10k dataset.
 This network is to be used to filter out dynamic objects when using visual odometry for the comma calibration challenge.
-The comma calib code can be found at my [calib_challenge repo](https://github.com/MartinEthier/calib_challenge).
+The comma calib code is in a private repo so as to not reveal my solutions.

 ## Dataset Setup
 The dataset can be downloaded by cloning the comma10k repo.
 However, simply using git clone will result in an insane download time since we are downloaded each past commit.
 So limit the depth of the clone to 1 to speed it up: